ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-linux-networking.md

 ##### Ingress traffic with VxLAN encapsulation

-If the packets coming from a remote machine to the physical port are VxLAN encapped packets:
+If the packet coming from a remote machine to the physical port is VxLAN encapsulated packet:

 - Determine the source port of the packet based on which physical port the packet has landed on.
 - Validate if the source port is part of the bridge, else drop the packet.
-- If valid bridge configuration is found, find the PR associated with the physical port and forward it to the PR in ACC.
+- If valid bridge configuration is found, find the PR associated with the physical port and forward the packet to the PR in ACC.
 - OvS control plane receives the packet on a TEP termination bridge, packet gets decapped and sent to VxLAN port.
-- Since VxLAN port and overlay VMs PR are in the same bridge, if the overlay MAC is already learnt the packet will be forwarded to destined PR else packet will be flooded in the respective bridge.
+- Since VxLAN port and overlay VMs PR are in the same bridge, if the overlay MAC is already learnt the packet will be forwarded to destined PR else packet will be flooded in the valid bridge found.
 - Sample OvS config:

     ```bash